 Adoptive parents await their child’s CT adoption finalization hearing with a lot of excitement; it is, after all, the day your child becomes legally and permanently yours.
 To help you prepare, here’s a general outline of how you can expect the day to go:

 You, along with your child and your adoption attorney, will meet in front of a judge and be sworn in to the proceedings.

 Your attorney will ask you to introduce yourself and provide testimony about why the adoption should take place.
 If your child is older, he or she may be asked a few questions too.
 These are simply to ensure that the child is on board with the adoption process and aren’t designed to put him or her on the spot.

 Your attorney will ask you to confirm that it is your intent to provide the child with a safe, loving home.
 At this point, the judge may invite you to take a photo.
 If you brought your camera and would like a finalization day picture with the judge who grants your final decree of adoption, now is the time!

 The judge will ensure that everything is in order, such as approving payments to the birth mother for living expenses or terminating the alleged father’s parental rights.
 As long as everything is in order, he or she will then sign the final decree of adoption in Connecticut.

 And just like that, it’s over!
 Your child’s adoption is legally complete.
 You should expect to see his or her new birth certificate in the mail a few months after the hearing, although this may take longer if you adopted internationally.

-For more information about the Connecticut adoption finalization hearing or to start the adoption process, please call 1-800-ADOPTION.
+For more information about the Connecticut adoption finalization hearing, please contact a local adoption attorney.
+To start the adoption process with our agency today, please call 1-800-ADOPTION.